nasirannn/recipe-easy/public/terms-of-service.md

 - Always use your judgment when preparing food
 - Check for food allergies and dietary restrictions
 - Different AI models may produce different results
+- **Model Selection**: Our system automatically selects the most suitable AI model based on your language preference to optimize generation quality

 ### 10.2 Image Generation
 - Generated images are for reference only and may differ from actual dishes